COVID-19 pandemic in mainland China: First outbreak

 Based on retrospective analysis published in The Lancet in late January, the first confirmed patient started experiencing symptoms on 1 December 2019, though the South China Morning Post later reported that a retrospective analysis showed the first case may have been a 55-year-old patient from Hubei province as early as 17 November.

 The outbreak went unnoticed until 26 December 2019, when Zhang Jixian, director of the Department of Respiratory Medicine at Hubei Xinhua Hospital, noticed a cluster of patients with pneumonia of unknown origin, several of whom had connections to the Huanan Seafood Market in Wuhan.
 She subsequently alerted the hospital, as well as municipal and provincial health authorities, which issued an alert on 30 December.
 Results from patient samples obtained on 29–30 December indicated the presence of a novel coronavirus, related to SARS.

 Semi-log graph of 3-day rolling average of new cases and deaths in China during COVID-19 epidemic showing the lockdown on 23 January and partial lifting on 19 March.

+Within three weeks of the first known cases, the government built sixteen large mobile hospitals in Wuhan and sent 40,000 medical staff to the city.

 Spread beyond Wuhan

 On 22 January, Hubei launched a Class 2 Response to Public Health Emergency.
-Ahead of the Hubei authorities, a Class 1 Response to Public Health Emergency, the highest response level was announced by the mainland province of Zhejiang on 23.
+Ahead of the Hubei authorities, a Class 1 Response to Public Health Emergency, the highest response level was announced by the mainland province of Zhejiang on 23 January.
 Stringent measures such as lockdown of Wuhan and the wider Hubei province and face mask mandates were introduced around 23 January, which significantly lowered and delayed the epidemic peak according to epidemiology modelling.
 Guangdong and Hunan followed suit later on the day.
 On the following day, Hubei and other 13 mainland provinces also launched a Class 1 Response.
-By 29, all parts of mainland initiated a Class 1 Response after Tibet upgraded its response level on that day.
+By 29 January, all parts of mainland initiated a Class 1 Response after Tibet upgraded its response level on that day.

 Yet, by 29 January, the virus was found to have spread to all provinces of mainland China.
+Hubei party secretary Jiao Chaoliang was removed from office for failure to contain the outbreak.
 On 31 January, the World Health Organization declared the outbreak a Public Health Emergency of International Concern.
 A severe shortage of face masks and other protective gear led several countries to send international aid, including medical supplies, to China.

 On 25 March, authorities began to lift travel restrictions in Hubei outside of Wuhan and people need to confirm their "Green Code" health classification to travel.

-On 8 April, Wuhan lifts its lockdown, all transportation in the city were resumed.
+On 8 April, Wuhan lifts its lockdown and all transportation in the city resumed operations.